weewx/weewx/docs_src/usersguide/installing.md

-If you want to install WeeWX on a system with very little storage, or if you want to experiment with code that is under development, then you may want to run directly from the WeeWX sources.
+If you want to install WeeWX on a system with very little storage, or if you want to experiment with code that is under development, then you may want to run directly from a git clone of the WeeWX sources.

 |                        | apt/yum/zypper                                                     | pip                                                  | git                                                  |
 |------------------------|--------------------------------------------------------------------|------------------------------------------------------|------------------------------------------------------|